nodejs/node/doc/api/crypto.md

 The `crypto` module still supports some algorithms which are already compromised and are not currently recommended for use.
-The API also allows the use of ciphers and hashes with a small key size that are considered to be too weak for safe use.
+The API also allows the use of ciphers and hashes with a small key size that are too weak for safe use.

 Users should take full responsibility for selecting the crypto algorithm and key size according to their security requirements.